aideedamsyar/aideedamsyar/README.md

 🔭 My name is Tengku Aideed Amsyar.
 I was born and raised in Malaysia 🇲🇾 and currently living in Seoul, South Korea 🇰🇷.

-🏛️ Computer Science junior at Hanyang University, Seoul.
+🏛️ Computer Science senior at Hanyang University, Seoul.

 ⚡ Founding Engineer & CTO at KOPLE, a travel-tech startup connecting global travelers through community and culture in Korea.
 [Work](https://work.aideedamsyar.com)